ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 sending one along each leg to the heels,
 where both turned upwards to the toes.
 One of these roots formed a slight crook
-at the knee, which makes the whole bear
+at the knee, which makes the whole bea
-a very close resemblance to the human
-form.
-The graves were emptied of ever
 </td></tr></table>

 ---